chumpro/ArchiveCache/README.md

 ### Setting up your node

 ArchiveCache uses a tree structured database to model the filesystem.
-The commands in the scripts folder uses paths into the datastructure.
+The commands in the scripts folder uses paths into the data structure.
 These are similar to filesystem paths but they are not identical.
 To actually mount the filesystem work your way to the end of these instructions.

 Edit the src/ArchiveCache/config.py to set the location of the database file.